Hirosvk/slack_ttt/README.md

 * If you add extra text after the command, that will be ignored.
 * For example, if you type `/accept challenge`, only `/accept` will be registered.
 Similarly, `/challenge this_user that_user` will setup a challenge only for 'this_user', and 'that_user' is ignored.

 <a name="tech_note"></a>
 ## Technical notes

-### App Backend
+### Backend Structure
 Slack Tic-Tac-Toe's backend was built on Ruby on Rails following the basic MVC principles.
-The database is run on PostgreSQL, and the application was deployed to and run by Heroku.
+The database runs on PostgreSQL, and the application was deployed to and run by Heroku.

 ***Models:***
 Most of the game logic is taken care of in the Models.
 Three models/tables are used in this app.
 'Challenge' and 'Board' models handle most of the game logic.
 Due to the simplicity of the application, 'Challenge' and 'Board' don't have associations to each other.
 Once a challenge is accepted, there is no need to access its information anymore.
 The boards table keeps such information as players' usernames, channel_id, the current_status of the board, and the status of the game.
 See [schema][schema] for more information.